An extended Merton problem with relaxed benchmark tracking: Market Model and Problem Formulation

 We also note that some previous studies on stochastic control problems with the running maximum cost can be found in \cite{BaIshii89}, \cite{BDR1994}, \cite{BPZ15}, \cite{Weerasinghe16} and \cite{Kroner18}, where the viscosity solution approach usually plays the key role.
-We will adopt the methodology developed in \cite{BoLiaoYu21} and study an equivalent stochastic control problem with state-reflection.
+We will adopt the equivalent stochastic control problem with a reflected state process as proposed in \cite{BoLiaoYu21} and rigorously develop a non-standard convex duality theorem, new to the literature, in the context of state reflections.